linkhanthtel/react-blog-website/backend/DEPLOYMENT.md

 ## Notes

-- The app uses Python 3.11.7 (specified in runtime.txt)
+- The app uses Python 3.9.18 (specified in runtime.txt)
-- Pillow version 10.4.0 is compatible with Python 3.11
+- All packages use pre-compiled wheels (no Rust compilation needed)
+- Pydantic v1.10.12 is used for better compatibility
 - The app creates a SQLite database automatically
 - Static files are served from the `/uploads` directory